k2view-academy/K2View-Academy/articles/34_JMX_statistics/04_monitoring_dashboard_example.md

 * **Kafka Logs**

-Below is an illustration of the Fabric parts (names may slightly vary from those stated in the export file):
+Here is an illustration (names may slightly vary from those stated in the export file):

 ![](images/grafana_fabric_dahbaord_example.png)

 ## Variables

-At the top of the dashboard resides a variables panel, which is useful when seeking to change values dynamically.
-Some values are mandatory and are prepopulated with some default values, while others are optional and can be used for filtering.
-For example, in the Environment field, you can mention which environment you wish to track (e.g., pre-production, production, or other) and switch between them on the same dashboard.
-This is available only if your collected metrics data contains such information that can be used for filtering metrics.

-You can edit the dashboard content to hide variables (set them as constant/environment variables).
-This can be done via Grafana UI (Settings > Variables) or in JSON ('templating' section).
+Additionally, a Variables section at the top of the dashboard allows for dynamic filtering—such as by environment (e.g., production, staging)—provided such metadata is present in the collected metrics.
+These variables can also be customized or hidden via the Grafana UI or JSON configuration.
+This can be achieved using the Grafana UI (Settings > Variables) or in JSON ('templating' section).